This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-An RSV infection is a condition that causes your child's airway to become inflamed and swollen.
-This virus is the most common cause of lung infections in infants and young children.
-An RSV infection often leads to other lung problems, such as bronchiolitis or pneumonia.
+An RSV infection is a condition that causes swelling in your child's lower airway and lungs.
+The swelling may cause your child to have trouble breathing.
+The RSV virus is the most common cause of lung infections in infants and young children.
 An RSV infection can happen at any age, but happens more often in children younger than 2 years.
 An RSV infection usually lasts 5 to 15 days.
-Most RSV infections go away on their own.
-A child with an RSV infection can usually be treated at home.
-Children at risk for severe illness may need to receive hospital treatment.
+RSV infection is most common in the fall and winter.
+An RSV infection often leads to other lung problems, such as bronchiolitis or pneumonia.

 Return to the emergency department if:

 - Your child is 6 months or younger and takes more than 50 breaths in 1 minute.

 - Your child is 6 to 11 months old and takes more than 40 breaths in 1 minute.

 - Your child is 1 year or older and takes more than 30 breaths in 1 minute.

 - Your child is grunting and has increased wheezing or noisy breathing